-Hotel Indigo Edinburgh on York Place is a quirky boutique hotel, situated within the Edinburgh UNESCO World Heritage site.
-It occupies five original Georgian townhouses and is just moments from both Princes Street and Edinburgh Castle.
+Hotel Indigo Edinburgh on York Place is a quirky boutique hotel situated within the Edinburgh UNESCO World Heritage site.
+It occupies five original Georgian townhouses, just moments from Princes Street and Edinburgh Castle.
 Usefully, the hotel is also minutes away from Waverley Train Station and opposite the tram terminus on York Place.
 For art lovers, it is just steps from the National Portrait Gallery in Edinburgh.

-The hotel has preserved many of the original features, including decorative stairwells and a unique cupola in its modern refurbishment.
-The check-in area is a mix of modern lighting, white walls, and dark wood floors.
+The hotel has preserved many original features, including decorative stairwells and a unique cupola in its modern refurbishment.
+The check-in area mixes modern lighting, white walls, and dark wood floors.
 The main staircase is an impressive old wooden construction winding its way up the building.

-Bathrooms are modern and stylish, with square sinks, large walk-in rain-showers, and Aveda toiletries.
-Along with the usual facilities (hairdryer, air conditioning, etc.), there are some quirky freebies, including the intriguing complimentary haggis-flavored crisps along with free Edinburgh shortbread and Tunnocks teacakes.
+Bathrooms are modern and stylish, with square sinks, large walk-in rain showers, and Aveda toiletries.
+Along with the usual facilities (hairdryer, air conditioning, etc.), there are some quirky freebies, including the intriguing complimentary haggis-flavored crisps and free Edinburgh shortbread and Tunnocks teacakes.
 The minibar contains free water, soft drinks, and real milk for making a cuppa.

 There is a small but well-equipped fitness gym in the basement, and for food and drink, the Turquoise Thistle Restaurant, Bar, and Lounge feature contemporary thistle prints and striking modern artwork.

 8. W Edinburgh